-Carrie Fountain’s poems have appeared in Poetry, Tin House, and The New Yorker, among many others.
-Her debut collection, Burn Lake, was a National Poetry Series winner and was published in 2010 by Penguin.
-Her second collection, Instant Winner, was published by Penguin in 2014.
+Carrie Fountain’s poems have appeared in Poetry Magazine, American Poetry Review, and The New Yorker, among others.
+Her first collection, Burn Lake, was a National Poetry Series winner and was published by Penguin Random House in 2010.
+Her second collection, Instant Winner, was published by Penguin Random House in 2014.
 Fountain's debut novel for young adults, I'm Not Missing, was published in 2018 by Flatiron Books (Macmillan).
-Her first children’s book, on the life and legacy of poet and ecologist W.S.
+Her first children’s book, The Poem Forest, about the life and legacy of poet and ecologist W.S.
 Merwin, is forthcoming from Candlewick Press.

-Fountain lives in Austin with her husband, playwright and novelist Kirk Lynn, and their two children.
+Carrie Fountain lives in Austin with her husband, playwright Kirk Lynn, and their children.